GovTechSG/techpass-user-docs/docs/support/account.md

 <details><summary>When an account gets terminated, how does it get offboarded?</summary>

-When an account is terminated, offboarding is facilitated through CAM (Central Accounts Management).
-CAM relies on information from POCDEX, which must be in the WOG AAD.
-CAM listens to this information to communicate with the HR system and execute the offboarding process effectively.
+When a WOG account is terminated, offboarding is facilitated through CAM (Central Accounts Management).
+CAM relies on information from POCDEX, which the agency HR uses to manage staff movement.
+The account will then be removed from WOG Entra ID connected to POCDEX.
+CAM forwards this event to TechPass where the respective accounts will be cleaned up and termination event will be propagated down to integrated systems and services.

+Existing TechPass disablement and termination procedure will be applied for accounts belonging to IDPs that not integrated with CAM.
+Such as MOE Entra ID or Mindef or Institutes of Higher Learning

 </details>